 Centrality measures are a standard tool in network analysis.
 Customarily, they assign a nonnegative score to entities in a graph (e.g., nodes, edges) to quantify their importance.
 The larger the score, the more important the entity.
 In this paper, we are concerned with node centrality measures.
-Several concepts of centralities have been introduced over the years; see, e.g., \cite{Newman_Networks_2010,Estrada_CN_2011} and references therein.
+Several concepts of centralities have been introduced over the years; see, e.g.,{ \cite[Chapter 7]{Estrada_CN_2011} and \cite[Chapter 7]{Newman_Networks_2010}}.
 One important class of measures is defined in terms of entries (or sums thereof) of the formal series

 where $b_r\geq 0$ are weights.
-The above expression has a nice interpretation in terms of walks taking place around the network, thanks to Lemma~\ref{lemma:count_walks}, and formalizes a class of measures commonly referred to as \textit{walk-based centrality measures}; see~\cite{estrada2010network,matrix_functions_networks_Benzi_Boito}.
-Depending on the choice of weights $b_r$ and on the spectral properties of $A$, the formal series may converge to a matrix function $f(A)$ \cite{higham2008functions}.
-In network science, the most popular choices for the weights are $b_r =\alpha^r$, for some $\alpha>0$, and $b_r = \beta^r/(r!)$, for some $\beta>0$, which give rise to the matrix resolvent and exponential, respectively.
+The above expression has a nice interpretation in terms of walks taking place around the network, thanks to Lemma \ref{lemma:count_walks}, and formalizes a class of measures commonly referred to as { \textit{walk-based centrality measures}; see~\cite[Section 3]{matrix_functions_networks_Benzi_Boito} and references therein.} Depending on the choice of weights $b_r$ and on the spectral properties of $A$, the formal series may converge to a matrix function $f(A)$; see, e.g., { \cite[Section 1.2]{higham2008functions}.} In network science, the most popular choices for the weights are $b_r =\alpha^r$, for some $\alpha>0$, and $b_r = \beta^r/(r!)$, for some $\beta>0$, which give rise to the matrix resolvent and exponential, respectively.

 In this paper, we will focus on $b_r = \alpha^r$, for some $\alpha>0$.
 The induced centrality measure is known as \textit{Katz centrality}.
 Introduced in \cite{Katz_original_article} it assigns to node $i$ the $i$th entry of the vector